 Graduate Admissions may also provide helpful information on available programs and application assistance.

 New graduate students: Don't forget to visit the Next Steps for New Graduate Students website for helpful information and next steps to take to start classes at SUNY Cortland.

 Please refer to the Restart SUNY Cortland website for up-to-date information regarding the upcoming semester.

 It is also important that students check their Cortland.edu email account for official communications.
 Cortland.edu email can be accessed on myRedDragon.

 For assistance with technology issues in accessing online learning platforms, contact The Help Center 607-753-2500.

 For details visit Residence Life and Housing Graduate Student Housing.

-Graduate students have always been welcome in the Non-Traditional Student Lounge, but the Non-Traditional Student Organization has now made it official!
 The lounge features a refrigerator, microwave, computers, couches, a coffeemaker and best of all, other graduate and non-traditional students to get to know.